Onuralp-Ozcan/Junior-DevOps-Project/README.md

 ### Step 4: Creating the CD Pipeline
-1. In the Jenkins console, create a pipeline named KONZEK-CD.
+1. In the Jenkins console, create a pipeline named Example-CD.
 2. In the pipeline's definition section, select the pipeline script from SCM option.
 3. Enter the URL of the GitHub repository and set the script path to Jenkinsfile-CD.
 4. After the CI pipeline has run successfully, we can trigger this pipeline to build.